CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/3-model-cat.md

 | -------------- | ------------ |
 | ✅ w/ 5 Purrks | ✅           |

 This Model Cat NFT can be redeemed for a KittyVault fractional share when the contracts are live Soon™.
-It can also be redeemed for a model version of a cat that you own.
-You will need to trade in 5 of these NFTs to get your very own Purrnelope’s collectible.
-Starting in January, 50 spots will be available for this collectible to be redeemed.
-This NFT will also show in the collection log when that is live on our website™
+It can also be redeemed for a [Physical 3D printed PCC Model Cat](../../merch/pcc-model-cat.md) of a cat that you own.

 ## Redeem